 Is surgery required for teenagers?

 As teenagers enter adulthood, the man boobs should go away, but it does not happen with most of them.
 If the teen suffers from embarrassment and needs it to go away, gynecomastia surgery is available.
 The excessive chest tissue is surgically removed and the teenager will again feel normal.
 In most circumstances there is no intervention, but the decision varies from person to person.
-Whether or not to go for a surgery is your personal decision, but you need to make sure that you take proper consultation.
+Whether or not to go for surgery is your personal decision, but you need to make sure that you take proper consultation.
 The doctors will help in identifying the situation and recommend a procedure that helps in treating the problem.

 Other possible causes in teenagers